agatha2/Whacky-Weapons/README.md

 ### Flamethrower (FL) (NOT IMPLEMENTED)

-Shooting creates a small patch of fire (SWs) that persists for some time.
+Shooting creates a small patch of fire (shot explosions) that persists for some time.

 ### Fractal (FR) (NOT IMPLEMENTED)